SAP/luigi/docs/getting-started.md

 ## Examples

-Here you can find some sample Luigi applications and scenarios, starting from simple to more complex:
+Here you can find some Luigi example applications and scenarios, starting from simple to more complex:

 <!-- accordion:start -->